 In addition to communicating with parents about their daughters’ progress, we communicate about what is happening in the school in various ways.
 We want all our parents to be fully up to date with what is happening (and there is always a lot happening at Bute) so communicate with them in a wide variety of ways.

-All parents are given a personal login so they can visit the dedicated parents section of our website which contains all sorts of articles, examples of the girls’ work, photos and videos from trips and outings, and videos of Music teas and concerts.
-Also, parents will find details of forthcoming events, the menu for lunches, forms for trips, sign-up sheets for parents’ evenings and many other documents which parents may need to access.
+All parents are given the password (no username) at the start of each term so they can visit the dedicated parents section of our website which contains all sorts of articles, examples of the girls’ work, photos and videos from trips and outings, and videos of selected events.
+Also, parents will find details of forthcoming events, the menu for lunches, curriculum presentations and webs.

 The curriculum evenings for parents are a means of showing the parents something of the ‘how’ of teaching as well as the ‘what’.
 Staff from different year groups inform parents about how the curriculum is taught in that year group and suggestions are made about support at home.
 Parents find these extremely enlightening – one parent said it was like Pandora’s box being opened!